scc-digitalhub/docs/user/docs/architecture.md

 The platform adopts a layered design, where every layer adds functionalities and value on top of the lower layers.
 From top to bottom:

-* *AI Domain solutions* are complex AI applications which integrates different ML and Data products to deliver a full AI product
 * *ML Engineering* is dedicated to MLOps and the definition, training and usage of ML products
 * *Data Engineering* is devoted to DataOps, with full support for ETL, storage, schemas, transactions and full data management, with advanced capabilities for profiling, lineage, validation and versioning of datasets
 * *Execution infrastructure* serves as the base layer